chairithinug/friendly-octo-dollop/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+The program needs to receive a list of meetings scheduled for the day, and their urgency as listed by the meeting description.
+After the meeting the employee can rate the meeting on multiple different factors.
+Based on the input received from the employee, the program can alter the original priority of future meetings.